h3xar0n/security_plus/README.md

 #### Firewall:
 * ACL
 * Application-based vs. network-based
+  - A WAF can provide load balancing, but stateful- and stateless cannot.
+  - A host-based firewall provides protection for a single host.
 * Stateful vs. stateless
+  - A stateful firewall filters traffic based on the state of a packet within a session.
+  - A stateless firewall filters traffic using an ACL.
 * Implicit deny
 #### VPN concentrator:
 * Remote access vs. site-to-site